 The best way to get a kid interested in birding?
 Make it a game!
 Here are three ways Nicholas Lund (The Birdist) puts the "fun" in "birding fundamentals.

 Birding is a game that has a goal: To see as many birds as possible.
 For some kids, counting up from zero to some arbitrary number—5 different kinds of birds, for example, or 20 birds in one outing—will be enough to stay focused and have fun.

 To fire up kids’ powers of observation, make a list of target birds before heading to the yard or park.
 Use general categories like ducks and hawks or even critters in groups of threes or fours.
 You could also make a rainbow by finding feathered subjects that cover ROYGBIV.

-Teach proper bins usage by asking kids to read signs at varying distances.
+If your child is advanced enough to use binoculars, teach proper usage by asking kids to read signs at varying distances.
 Start with the closest and move farther away until they’re okay holding the barrels steady and turning the focus wheel.
 Once those basics are down, play I Spy to have them re-find smaller objects.

 Most children know what a pig and dog sound like—but what about a Red-eyed Vireo?
 Ask kids to imitate the bird sounds they hear, then use a field-guide app to pull up the IDs and play back clips.
 The key is to let them voice their own translation of the songs and calls

 Freebie Alert!
 Don't have a field guide app?
 Download our handy Audubon Bird Guide App to start learning 821 North American species.